Risk Factors Dashboard

 Our Aerospace Products business is subject to significant customer concentration risk.

-During the fiscal year ending April 30, 2024, we derived 28.5% of our revenue from five customers, and we had one "major customer" (10 percent or more of consolidated revenue) that provided 15.2% of total revenue.
-At April 30, 2024, we had one customer that accounted for 42.5% of our total accounts receivable.
+During the fiscal year ending April 30, 2025, we derived 25.4% of our revenue from five customers, and we had one "major customer" (10 percent or more of consolidated revenue) that provided 14.8% of total revenue.
+During the fiscal year ending April 30, 2024, we derived 28.5% of our revenue from five customers, and we had one major customer that provided 15.2% of total revenue.
+At April 30, 2025 and 2024, we had one customer that accounted for 32.4% and 42.5%, respectively, of our total accounts receivable.
 Our business operations in Tempe, Arizona sell almost entirely to one customer.
 A loss of business from, or the bankruptcy or insolvency of, one or more of any of these major customers may have a material adverse effect on our financial condition, results of operations, liquidity and cash flows.
-A loss of business from, or the bankruptcy or insolvency of, one or more of these major customers may have a material adverse effect on our financial condition, results of operations, liquidity and cash flows.

 We depend on the U.S. government and friendly foreign countries spending for a significant portion of our revenues.

 We are a supplier, either directly or as a subcontractor, to the U.S. Government, its agencies and to friendly foreign countries.
 We rely heavily on government spending for a significant portion of our business.
 The United States financing or assistance in facilitating foreign objectives around the world impacts our business at our Avcon Industries, Inc. and Butler National - Tempe subsidiaries.
 If the flow of United States support globally would decrease, it would have a detrimental impact.
-If the U.S. Government or friendly foreign countries, ceased doing business with us or significantly decreased the amount of business they do with us, it may have a material adverse effect on our financial condition, results of operations, liquidity and cash flows.
+We depend upon U.S. military spending and the demand for military equipment upgrades.
+If the U.S. Government or friendly foreign countries ceased doing business with us or significantly decreased the amount of business they do with us, it may have a material adverse effect on our financial condition, results of operations, liquidity and cash flows.

 We rely on highly skilled personnel and, if we are unable to retain or motivate key personnel or hire qualified personnel, our results of operations could be impacted.